GadStam/GadStam/README.md

 <br />

 <!--Start Intro-->
-<p align="left">I am a Full Stack Developer currently pursuing a degree in Information systems engineering in National Technological University(UTN).
-Coding and Project management enthusiast looking for an opportunityto show my skills.
-My moto is to learn from any situation, grow as an individual and always help others.</p>
+<p align="left">Full Stack Developer pursuing a degree in Information Systems Engineering at the National Technological University (UTN).
+Passionate about coding and project management, I'm looking for opportunities to apply my skills in a professional setting.
+My motto is to learn from every experience, continually grow as an individual, and always lend a helping hand to others.</p>

 - ✨ Student of life :)
 - 🌱 I’m currently learning JAVA and AWS.